duaneedwards/duaneedwards.github.io/_posts/2014-07-05-monkey-business-1.md

 A common theme for what people do for new projects is to "Build something to scratch your own itch".

-So, for the purpose of the project I'm going to build a simple egg timer for soft boiling eggs.
+So, for the purpose of the project I'm going to build a simple egg timer for hard boiling eggs.

 Currently, I repurpose an interval timer app to serve this purpose.
 This should be a simple enough application for an introduction to building Android applications with F# so I think that it's a suitable candidate for entry into the Xamarin F# contest.

-The way you basically achieve soft boiled eggs (based off of Julia Child's method)
+The way you basically achieve hard boiled eggs (based off of Julia Child's method)

 1. Put your eggs into a pot, fill the pot with water up until ~5cm from the top egg.
 2. Put the pot on the stove and bring to a boil.